anan-123/river-crossing-game/README.md

 # RIVER CROSSING GAME
+# To run the game : python mygame.py
 Welcome to the game!

 The game has two players.Each one has to move from start to end.